South Park, San Francisco

-South Park is a small urban park and eponymous neighborhood in the larger South of Market neighborhood of San Francisco, California, consisting of 0.85 acres (0.34 ha) of public ground.
+South Park is a small urban park and eponymous neighborhood in the larger South of Market neighborhood of San Francisco, California, consisting of 0.85 acre of public ground.
 The neighborhood centers on the small, oval-shaped park and South Park Street, which encircles the park.
 South Park is bounded by Second, Third, Bryant, and Brannan streets.

 The two halves of the South Park Street re-join at both ends of the park and continue for short, straight stretches before terminating at Second Street on one end and Third Street on the other.
 This creates a curved line of buildings, which gives the street and park an unusual enclosed, urban character.
-Local businesses, restaurants and many apartment buildings dot the street.
+Local businesses, restaurants, and apartment buildings dot the street.

-In January 2016, the park was closed temporarily in order to undergo a $2.8 million renovation, which will include comprehensive infrastructural and cosmetic upgrades.

 History

 The South Park block was assembled in 1852 by the British-American entrepreneur George Gordon.